Become a Volunteer

-Would I Qualify To Volunteer? - Be sure to read the following before submitting an application to Volunteer:
+How May I Qualify To Volunteer? - Be sure to read the following before submitting an application to Volunteer:

-ELIGIBILITY STATEMENT VOLUNTEERS The following aligns with MCSD Policy 9200-Volunteers:
+The following aligns with MCSD Policy 9200-Volunteers:

 All applicants seeking approval to volunteer alone with students on campus, field trips, sporting events or any overnight trips, are subject to a criminal history background check or level 2 screening.
 In Florida, the entire arrest record (whether as a juvenile or adult) is revealed to school districts, including sealed and/or expunged records and military court proceedings.
 An applicant whose background check reveals prior criminal arrests or convictions may or may not be disqualified to serve as a volunteer with the Monroe County School District.

 Applicants will be screened for offenses committed as a juvenile or adult, in Florida or out-of-state, for which the applicant was arrested for and awaiting final disposition of, found guilty of (regardless of adjudication), entered a plea of nolo contendere (‘no contest’) or guilty, or entered a pre-trial diversion program, drug court, or an equivalent deferred prosecution program.
 Note: DUI and reckless driving are criminal offenses.